zarathir/lapce-dart/README.md

 # Lapce Dart

+Dart and the related logo are trademarks of Google LLC.
+We are not endorsed by or affiliated with Google LLC.

-This plugin starts the Dart Language Server in LSP Mode.
+This plugin starts the Dart^TM^ Language Server in LSP Mode.